Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * `gdp_chan_t` contains the state of the channel itself.
 It is opaque to "my side" of the API.
-* `gdp_cursor_t` is opaque to "my side" of the API; it provides a streaming interface to a payload while the client is receiving.
+* `gdp_cursor_t` provides a handle to a streaming interface to a payload while the client is receiving.
 Internally ("your side") it is fair game for other use, in particular, it may be useful on the sending side.
+It is opaque to "my side" of the API.
 * `gdp_adcert_t` is whatever information is needed to advertise a GDPname.
 This is _for further study_.
 * `gdp_adchallenge_t` is data associated with a challenge/response